corda/corda/docs/source/generating-a-node.rst

 * A node configuration file entitled ``node.conf``, configured as per :doc:`corda-configuration-file`

-* A folder entitied ``cordapps`` containing any CorDapp JARs you want the node to load
+* A folder entitled ``cordapps`` containing any CorDapp JARs you want the node to load

 * **Optional:** A webserver JAR entitled ``corda-webserver.jar`` that will connect to the node via RPC